-At least a few opportunities exist to enact U.S. legislation, in advance of a patent law harmonization agreement, to adopt features from foreign laws that are widely considered "best practices."
-Adoption of such best practices in the U.S. would make U.S. patent law more closely resemble patent laws in other countries and eliminate some expense caused by the current lack of uniformity of laws.
+IPO's Board of Directors supports legislation to adopt some features of foreign patent systems without waiting for a harmonization treaty.
+This should be done in instances where a feature of foreign patent systems is the "best practice."
 Examples of changes that would improve U.S. law and at the same time move toward uniformity with foreign laws include (1) adopting a first-to-file system in the U.S. for determining priority among rival inventors, and (2) permitting the assignee (i.e., owner) of an invention to file a U.S. patent application, with appropriate statutory safeguards for the rights of inventors.
-It should be noted that many aspects of current U.S. patent law already represent the best practice, so opportunities for harmonization through unilateral legislation are limited.

 I suggest that the U.S. Congress should consider moving ahead next year with legislation to adopt a first-to-file system and permit assignees to file patent applications.
 These are changes that would improve the U.S. system by reducing the cost of obtaining U.S. patents and at the same time narrow the differences between U.S. and foreign systems.
 The U.S. is the world's technology leader.
 It should make its own patent system the world model while continuing to work to convince other countries to change their substantive patent law requirements.